Data Science

 |

-This course focused on more advanced topics on machine learning including clustering, dimensionality reduction, and emerging applications of machine learning such as recommender systems, search in unstructured data, and time series analysis.
-(Prerequisite: CSCI381)
+This course is focused on more advanced topics in machine learning, including clustering, dimensionality reduction, and the emerging applications of machine learning such as recommender systems, search in unstructured data, and time series analysis.
+(Prerequisite: DATS331 or CSCI381)

 Registration Dates Course Dates Session Weeks